 Let’s step back and reframe the issue.
 What we need is a simple way to state what identifies the Democratic party that is both accurate and contentful.
 I have already hinted at my proposal:

 People confidently proclaim that simply being anti-Trump is not enough.
 But since Trump is opposed to almost everything that is or could be good about America, being anti-Trump is actually a substantive position.
 It means being anti-anti-American values.
 It mean being anti-anti-policy.
 That is, when you oppose someone who lacks substance, you immediately distinguish yourself as an advocate of substantial, principled, and contentful politics.
 That is the identity of the Democratic party.

-There is a separate question about what the details of the substance is, but when we pan back on public discourse and refuse to accept the basics of Trump’s political world, we find where the truly conflict lies.
+There is a separate question about the details of the substance, but when we pan back on public discourse and refuse to accept the basics of Trump’s political world, we find where the conflict truly lies.
 It is depressingly basic, but it is what we are debating now.
 If you want to debate the specifics of policies, Democrats have stuff for you.
 All disagreements among Democrats fall under the broad agreement that implementing good policy is the important role of government.
 Trump and the Republicans currently disagree.

 What the Democrats can and do stand for is simple and blunt: policy matters.
 Stick it on a hat.